 Support when searching information

 If you still cannot figure it out, you can contact the Library Support (at the entrance of the library) with questions about finding books and journals.
 This can be done by e-mail or telephone.
 It is also possible to visit during opening hours.

 How does advice from the collection specialists work?

 For complex, discipline-specific, specialist questions you can ask one of the collection specialists via the online form.
 We aim to reply within 4 working days by e-mail.

 - We expect you to have set up a search strategy and to have performed searches before filling out the questionnaire.

 - On the form, you can fill out which databases you have already searched in, with which search terms you have searched and where you got stuck.
 If necessary, you can make an appointment in consultation with the collection specialist.

 No search service, no check-up service

-The collection specialists at LIS Research Support will do the literature search for you.
+The collection specialists at LIS Research Support will not do the literature search for you.
 They offer advice on the selection of the right information sources and give tips on how to use them.
-We do not check texts or reference lists.
+They do not check your texts or reference lists.